 Another 31 words (2 lines of text) are included under the topic Early Ap plethen Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Ap plethen family to the New World and Oceana
+Migration of the Ap plethen family

 The Welsh migration to North America in the late 19th and early 20th centuries contributed greatly to its rapid development.
 These migrants were in search of land, work, and freedom.
 Those Welsh families that survived the long ocean journey were critical to the development of new industries and factories, and to the quick settlement of land.
 They also added to an ever-growing rich cultural heritage.
 A search of the immigration and passenger lists has shown a number of people bearing the name Ap plethen: G. Blethen, who arrived in San Francisco in 1851.

 - Bardsley, C.W, A Dictionary of English and Welsh Surnames: With Special American Instances.
 Wiltshire: Heraldry Today, 1901.
 Print.
 (ISBN 0-900455-44-6)

-- ^ Lowe, Mark Anthony, Patronymica Britannica, A Dictionary of Family Names of the United Kingdom.
+- Lower, Mark Anthony, Patronymica Britannica, A Dictionary of Family Names of the United Kingdom.
 London: John Russel Smith, 1860.
 Print.

 - Page, William (ed), A History of the County of Norfolk.
 London: Victoria County History, 1906.
 Print